callmepavo/cits1001-project2/README.md

 A Java program to allow a user to play the game Aquarium

 ## Other Todos:
-+ Add our names and student IDs to each file
++ ~Add our names and student IDs to each file~ complete
 + find out what we have to do in the way of error checking
 + ~Fix the tick font issue~ complete